JadenGeller/CS-179-Project/README.md

 ## Future Directions

+TODO: Talk about seeding
+TODO: Talk about selection
 TODO: Talk about generalizing more
-TODO: Talk about stopping conditions
+TODO: Talk about stopping conditions and making sure an island doesn't finish way before the others
 TODO: Talk about focused on CUDA lambdas and parallelization
 TODO: Talk about mutation, cross, etc.
 TODO: Talk about constraints, maximization, etc.

 ## Installation and Usage

-## Results

-### Differences Between CPU and GPU Output

 ## Performance Analysis